Back-released click: Phonetic symbol

 Jones seems to have first applied the label "velar" in an IPA publication in 1928;

 presumably he had analyzed these clicks as velar when he chose the symbol.
+(See Anthropos phonetic alphabet.)

 At the time, little was known about the articulation of clicks, and different authors used different labels for the same sounds – Doke, for example, analyzed the same clicks as alveolar.

 The last mention of the "velar" clicks was in the 1949 Principles.
 It was omitted when the other three click letters were moved into the symbol chart in 1951, and was not mentioned again.

-An actual velar click, in the sense that term is used with the languages of southern Africa, is not possible.
+An actual forward-released velar click, analogous to the other articulations of click consonants in the languages of southern Africa, is not possible.
 A click is articulated with two closures of the tongue or lips.
 The rear articulation of all clicks is velar or uvular, and the families of dental, alveolar, palatal, and bilabial clicks are defined by the front closure, which is released to cause the influx of air from the front of the mouth that identifies the type of click.
 A forward closure in the velar region would leave no room for the air pocket that generates that influx of air.

 From 2004 to 2015 the unused letter was picked up by the extensions to the IPA to mark a velodorsal articulation in speech pathology.

 However, velar clicks are possible in the sense that the release sequence of the tongue closures can be reversed: in paralinguistic use in languages such as Wolof, it is the rear (often velar) closure rather than front one that is released to produce the sound, and such clicks have also been called 'velar'.

-The letter has been used for such sounds in the literature (though not by the IPA itself), and was dropped from the extIPA to avoid confusion with that usage.
+The letter has been used for such sounds in the literature (though not by the IPA itself), and was consequently dropped from the extIPA to avoid confusion with that usage.